I remember as a kid going to the mall and trying to walk up the down escalator.

 So, let’s dig a bit deeper.
 In his book Scaling Up, Verne Harnish offers his definitions.
 He defines accountability as the “one person who has the ability to count” and defines responsibility as “anyone with the ability to respond”.
 Using his definitions means the one person accountable is the person tracking progress and speaking out when issues come up.

-It means that everyone is responsible to proactively support the team, the business and its processes.
+It means that everyone is responsible for proactively supporting the team, the business, and its processes.
 To put it into even simpler terms everyone is responsible for their actions and how they represent the business.
 Only one person can be held accountable when it comes to measuring the results.
 Measuring is the key to achieving results.

 The rule as stated by Verne is: “If more than one person is accountable then no one is accountable, and that’s when things fall through the cracks”.
 In all probability, you have a list of responsibilities for each of your staff positions.
 You discussed these responsibilities when you made the hire and may revisit them on occasion throughout the year (and specifically when you evaluate performance).
 After all, responsibilities are how you expect this person to act in their position.